jacob-l/playerratings/README.md

 Elo based rating system for two players games: table football, tennis, go and etc. Includes management for leagues, players, matches.
 Additional statistics: win rate, goals against/for, loose/win streaks.

-Project is availabe at <a href="http://playerratings.azurewebsites.net">http://playerratings.azurewebsites.net</a>.
+The project is availabe at <a href="http://elo.su">http://elo.su</a>.
 Feel free to join.

 ## Built with

-* ASP.Net Core 1.0
+* ASP.NET Core 6.0
 * MVC
-* Bootstrap
+* Bootstrap 3
-* MS SQL Server 2014
+* MS SQL Server or SQLite
 * Entity Framework Core

 ## Requirements

+.NET 6

+## How to Run?
+* Install .NET 6
+* Install Bower and run "bower install" OR Extract lib.zip to the wwwroot folder
+* Run "dotnet restore" and "dotnet run"

 ## Authors